carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

 Note that there are some important implications of this definition:

 * Not all cycles are loops.
 There exist cycles that do not meet the dominance requirement and such are not considered loops.
-LoopInfo does not include such cycles.

 * Loops can contain non-loop cycles and non-loop cycles may contain loops.
 Loops may also contain sub-loops.

 * Given the use of dominance in the definition, all loops are statically reachable from the entry of the function.
-Loops which become statically unreachable during optimization *must* be removed from LoopInfo.

 * Every loop must have a header block, and some set of predecessors outside the loop.
 A loop is allowed to be statically infinite, so